Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II

 If $\Sigma(\bR)$ is the Borel $\sigma$-algebra $\cB(\bR)$ and all the effects $E(B)$ are orthogonal projectors, we have a standard {\bf Projector-Valued Measure} (PVM).
 As is well known, every PVM is in one-to-one correspondence with a selfadjoint operator $\hat{E}= \int_{\bR} xE(dx)$ through the spectral theorem.
 In this sense, a POVM is a generalized observable.

-In the special case where $\Sigma(X)$ is the power set of $X:= \{1,\ldots, N\}$, a POVM on $X$ is completely determined by the special effects $E_j := E(\{j\})$ with $j\in \{1,\ldots, N\}$.
-As a general reference textbook on this mathematical technology applied to physics, we suggest \cite{Buschbook}.
+In the special case where $\Sigma(X)$ is the power set of a countable set $X$, a POVM on $X$ is completely determined by the special effects $E_x:= E(\{x\})$ with $x\in X$.
+As a general textbook reference on this mathematical technology applied to physics, we suggest \cite{Buschbook}.
 References on general spectral theory as applied to physics that we shall use are \cite{Moretti1,Moretti2}.
 We assume the reader is familiar with basic properties of von Neumann algebras \cite{Takesaki,L} \\

 {\bf C. Basic elements of the AHK approach}.
 In the {\em Araki--Haag--Kastler (AHK) formalism} for local quantum theories in Minkowski spacetime $\bM$ \cite{Haag,Araki}, the von Neumann algebra $\gA$ of physically relevant operators of a quantum system described on the Hilbert space $\cH$ is generated by {\em local von Neumann algebras} $\gA({\cal O})$.
 There is a local von Neumann algebra $\gA({\cal O})$ for every open bounded set ${\cal O} \subset \bM$.
 Each such algebra contains operations and observables that are physically associated with ${\cal O}$: the corresponding physical operations and measurements are performed there.
-More precisely, local observables are represented by selfadjoint operators which belong to these local algebras, in case of bounded operators, or {\em affiliated} to these local algebras in case of unbounded operators.
+More precisely, local observables are represented by selfadjoint operators that belong to these local algebras in the bounded case, or are {\em affiliated} with these local algebras in the unbounded case.
 The identity operator $I$ is, of course, common to all local algebras.
 If ${\cal O}$ is open but not bounded, $\gA({\cal O})$ is the von Neumann algebra generated by the family of bounded open subsets of ${\cal O}$. {\em Isotony} holds: $\gA({\cal O})\subset \gA({\cal O}_1)$ if ${\cal O}\subset {\cal O}_1$.

 One of the fundamental assumptions is {\em relativistic locality}: operators belonging to algebras associated with causally separated regions must commute,